-The first part of the diagram represents the launch phase, which is constituted by the phases necessary to start the effective operating cycle, that are phases 1,2 and 3.
+The first part of the diagram represents the launch phase, which is constituted by the phases necessary to start the effective operating cycle, that are phases 1,2,3 and 4.

-The second part of the diagram represents the operational phase, which is constituted by the phases necessary to perform the effective operating cycle of the transportation mission, it is constituted by phases 4 to 19.
+The second part of the diagram represents the operational phase, which is constituted by the phases necessary to perform the effective operating cycle of the transportation mission, it is constituted by phases 5 to 19.
 These ones are repeated identically until the mission end.

-The third part of the diagram represents the disposal phase, which is constituted by the phase necessary to perform the disposal and the end-of-life operations.
-It is constituted by phase D1.
+The third part of the diagram represents the disposal phase, which is constituted by the phases necessary to perform the disposal and the end-of-life operations.
+It is constituted by phases D1 and D2.